geojupyter/workshop-agu2025/for-instructors/dogfooding.md

 ### Tradeoffs

-Unfortunately, this extension uses the `myst build --html` command instead of `myst start`
+This extension uses the `myst build --html` command instead of `myst start`
 ([read more here](https://github.com/ryanlovett/jupyter-myst-build-proxy/issues/8)).
 As a consequence, builds are not triggered automatically when edits are performed.